So, think you’re ready for the sights, smells, sounds, and general, frenetic chaos that you’ll encounter during your 2 days in Hanoi?

 They don’t call it ‘rocket fuel’ for nothing!

-If you’re looking for your first caffeine fix of the day, then mosey on over to Hanoi Coffee Station near Hoan Kiem Lake for a cheap, vegetarian-friendly (if you’re so inclined) breakfast.
+If you’re looking for your first caffeine fix of the day, and for some of the best food in Hanoi, then mosey on over to Hanoi Coffee Station near Hoan Kiem Lake for a cheap, vegetarian-friendly (if you’re so inclined) breakfast.

 They have a ton of great stuff here but I personally love their avocado toast with poached eggs.